Home Business & Other LaTeX Cookbook - Second Edition

 Besides the title page, the title of the presentation and the author’s name are additionally printed at the bottom of each frame.
 The exact position depends upon the chosen theme.

-However, for long titles or names, the space might be insufficient.
-You can provide short versions to be used in such places, for example, by specifying the following commands:
+However, the space might need to be increased for long titles or names.
+You can give short versions used at such places, such as by specifying the following text:

-The same is possible for the \institute and \subtitle commands, if you would use these commands in your presentation.
+The same is possible for the \institute and \subtitle commands if used.

-You can provide short names for sections and subsections in exactly the same way, so they would better fit into their field within the frame margin; just use the optional argument in square brackets.
-The \part and \subsubsection commands work similarly, they can get a short name in square brackets as well.
+In the same way, you can provide short names for sections and subsections so that they better fit into their field within the frame margin.
+Just use the optional argument in square brackets.
+The \part and \subsubsection commands work similarly if needed.

 Uncovering information piecewise

-Showing a complete slide at once may be a bit distracting.
+Showing a complete slide at once may be distracting.
 People may read ahead instead of listening to you.
-You can take them by the hand by displaying the content step by step.
+You can take them by the hand by showing the content step by step.

-The simplest way is to insert a \pause command.
-It can go between anything such as text, graphics, and blocks.
-It also works between two \item commands in a bulleted list; however, consider pausing between whole lists instead of items.
-Simply use it like we will do in the following line of code:
+The simplest way is by inserting a \pause command.
+It can go between anything, such as text, graphics, and blocks.
+It also works between two \item commands in a bulleted list, though consider not to pause between items but between whole lists.
+Use it as in the following line of code:

 Text\pause more text\pause\includegraphics{filename}

-Such a frame is then layered; that is, divided into overlays.
+Such a frame is then layered – that is, divided into overlays.
 They are internally numbered.
-If you would like to show something at a certain overlay, you can tell the beamer package when to uncover it:
+If you would like to show something at a certain overlay, you can tell the beamer class when to uncover it:

 \uncover<3->{Surprise!}

-This shows your text on slide 3 of the current frame; and it will stay on the following slides in that frame.
-Omit the dash for restricting it to only slide 3.
-You can also list multiple slides, such as <3,5>, give ranges such as <3-5>, and mix the two, as in <3,5->.
+This shows your text on slide 3 of the current frame, and it will stay on the following slides on that frame.
+Omit the dash for restricting it only to slide 3.
+You could also list slides (for example, <3,5>), give ranges such as <3-5>, and mix slides (<3,5->).

-This syntax works with overlay-specification-aware commands.
+That syntax works with overlay specification-aware commands.
 Among them, there are \item, \includegraphics, and even \renewcommand, so you can use them with an overlay specification such as the following:

 \includegraphics<3->{filename}

-Overlays should not be too fancy.
-A presentation needs a linear structure; complicated overlays may be handy for showing and hiding annotation to an object, while you explain that.
+It should not be too fancy.
+A presentation still needs a linear structure.
+Complicated overlays may be handy for showing and hiding annotation to an object while you explain that.

 You can arrange text and images in multiple columns on a frame.
-This is especially handy for images with explanatory text.
-Let's take a look at a sample:
+It’s convenient for images with explaining text.
+Let’s take a look at a sample:

-We started the multicolumn area using the column environment.
-You can specify alignment options t, b, or c for top, bottom, or centered alignment of the column.
+We started the multi-column area using the columns environment.
+You can specify t, b, or c alignment options for the column’s top, bottom, or centered alignment.
 Centered is the default.
-While t aligns at the baseline of the first line, which is common in LaTeX, there's a handy additional option, T, which aligns at the very top.
+While t aligns at the baseline of the first line, as usual in LaTeX, there’s a handy additional option, T, which aligns at the very top.

-Each column is created by the column environment.
-The column width is given as an argument.
+Each column has been made with the column environment.
+The column width has been given as an argument.
 It understands the same positioning options, so you can override what you set in the surrounding columns environment.
-We added the [T] option here, because an image has its baseline at its bottom, and we want to change it to the very top.
+We added [T] here because an image has its baseline at its bottom, and we wanted to change it to the very top.

 Showing an outline for each section

-You can tell the beamer package to give an outline at the beginning of each section by specifying the following code:
+You can tell the beamer class to give an outline at the beginning of each section by specifying the following code:

-You can also use the \AtBeginSection command to insert different lines of code.
-If something should happen in case of a starred \section* too, you can insert the corresponding code within an optional argument in square brackets after \AtBeginSection.
+You can also use the \AtBeginSection command for inserting different code.
+If something should happen for a starred \section* command too, you can insert the corresponding code within an optional argument in square brackets.

 \setbeamertemplate{navigation symbols}{}